seancorfield/dot-clojure/README.md

 ```
 There is also a `bin/repl` bash script that runs `clojure -M:1.12:portal:test:cider-nrepl:rebel:dev/repl`
 to start an nREPL server with CIDER middleware, and then a Rebel Readline
-interactive REPL, with Portal available (and `clojure.tools.logging`, if
+interactive REPL, as a client to that nREPL server, with Portal available (and `clojure.tools.logging`, if
-present, patched to `tap>` all log messages for Portal).
+present, patched to `tap>` all log messages for Portal, also `logging4j2` -- my log4j2 wrapper).

 I recently added the `:allow-attach-self` alias which sets the JVM property
 `-Djdk.attach.allowAttachSelf` for JDK 21+ so that